-Labor laws and regulations prohibit discrimination with respect to employment and occupation because of race, sex, gender, age, religion, disability, language, sexual orientation or gender identity, HIV-positive or other communicable disease status, social status, or refugee or stateless status.
+Labor laws and regulations prohibit discrimination with respect to employment and occupation because of race, sex, gender, age, religion, disability, language, sexual orientation, gender identity, HIV-positive or other communicable disease status, social status, or refugee or stateless status.
 The government did not enforce these laws effectively, reacting to claims of discrimination rather than adequately engaging in programs to prevent discrimination.
-Penalties for violations were in general commensurate with those for other types of discrimination, but were insufficient to deter violations.
+Penalties for violations were in general commensurate with those for other types of discrimination, but they were insufficient to deter violations.

 Discrimination in employment or occupation occurred with respect to gender, disability, and HIV status.
 Discrimination against Romani and migrant workers also occurred.
 The CNCD investigated employment discrimination cases in both the public and private sectors.
-During the onset of the COVID-19 pandemic, media reported several cases of medical staff being discriminated against by neighbors and denied access to local shops.
+During the onset of the COVID-19 pandemic in 2020, media reported several cases of medical staff being discriminated against by neighbors and denied access to local shops.
 Following media reports, there was a wave of public support for the medical staff in question.

 NGOs reported that patients suffering from cancer and tuberculosis faced discrimination in the workplace.
 In 2019 almost one-third of employees with cancer reported they postponed informing their employer of their illness until after treatment, and 17 percent reported a substantial reduction in job duties and responsibilities upon returning to work.
 The law supports tuberculosis patients by providing monthly food allowances, medical leave, and psychological support but does not contain measures to protect patients from workplace discrimination.